liferay/liferay-docs/devGuide/en/chapters/10-marketplace.markdown

 #### Upload files (plugins) for your app

 This screen allows you to upload different sets of plugin files (variations) to support different Liferay versions.
-Think of it as a worksheet that you can fill out before advancing.
+You must upload at least one plugin file before advancing beyond this screen.
 The screen is shown here as it initially appears:

 ![Figure 10.6: Specify a set of files for each version of Liferay Portal you wish to support.](../../images/marketplace-add-app-initial-files.png)

-On the left is a drop-down containing known Liferay releases.
-Choosing a Liferay release shows you uploaded files that correspond to the chosen Liferay version.
-You can freely move between versions.
-Each time you choose a different version on the left drop-down, the right side updates to display the files you've already uploaded for that version.
-You can do this as many times as you wish in order to upload all the files making up your app, for all of the Liferay versions you wish to support.
-You can also upload duplicate files, in case a single file is supported across multiple Liferay releases.
+Press the *Browse* button, and select the plugins that make up your app.
+Each time you add plugins to the list, they will automatically begin uploading, and their compatibility information will be scanned (read the *Specify App Compatibility* section above to understand what compatibility information is read from your plugins).

-For this example, we will add the example portlet that represents our app.
-Choose *Liferay Portal 6.1 CE GA2* on the left menu.
-Click *Browse* and locate the `.war` file representing your sample app (hint: it is located in the `dist/` folder of your Plugins SDK).
-Choose it using the file browser, and click *Upload*.
-This uploads your plugin.
-When the upload completes, a confirmation checkmark appears.
+For this example, our app consists of a hook and a portlet.
+The portlet works across all Liferay releases, but the hook is built separately for CE and EE.
+Therefore, we will upload 3 plugins that make up our app.
+Once the files are uploaded, a check mark appears next to each plugin, and the plugins are displayed based on the compatibility information.

 ![Figure 10.7: Your app has uploaded successfully.](../../images/marketplace-add-app-uploaded-files.png)

-This indicates that the file was successfully uploaded and represents your app for users on Liferay Portal 6.1 CE GA2.
-You can optionally select other Liferay releases in the left drop-down and upload other `.war` files.
-Notice when you choose a different Liferay version in the left drop-down and then re-select the original *Liferay Portal 6.1 CE GA2*, your file is still there.
+This indicates that the files were successfully uploaded.
+Notice that the portlet plugin was automatically copied for use in both the EE and CE variations, even though you only uploaded the portlet plugin once.
 Click *Next* to advance to the final screen.

 #### Preview and submit the app

-Whenever you make a change (app details, adding files, adding new versions), you always wind up at a *Preview* screen, allowing you to preview your app as it will appear in the Marketplace, so you can confirm your changes.
+Whenever you make a change (app details, adding files, adding new versions), you always wind up at a *Preview* screen.
+This allows you to preview your app as it will appear in the Marketplace, so you can confirm your changes.

 ![Figure 10.8: Always preview your app before submitting it.
 You may see changes here that you want to make before you submit it.](../../images/marketplace-add-app-preview-and-submit.png)